php-amqplib/Thumper/README.md

 ## Topic ##

 In this case we can see how to achieve publish/subscribe with RabbitMQ.
 The example is about logging.
-We can log with several levels and subjects and then have consumers that listen to different log levels and act accordingly.
+We can log with several levels and subjects and then have consumers that listen to different log levels act accordingly.

 # Disclaimer #